 We finish this section after giving an example of Veech groups. \defi{ [\cite{Schmithusen06}] The translation surface $\str \in\calhhyp(4)$ is constructed from $5$ squares as in Figure \ref{str} and the $1$-form $dz$ on it with the same labels glued. }

 \rem{ The action of the hyperelliptic involution $\tau$ on $\str$ is seen by cutting $\str$ into five squares and rotating them by $\pi$ rotation about the centers.
-We can glue the resulting squares by the same way as $\str$.
+We can glue the resulting squares in the same way as $\str$.
 Then we again have $\str$.
 The centers of the squares correspond to the fixed points of $\tau$.
-The other fixed points are the unique singular point and the points corresponding to the mid points of sides labeled by $a$ and $3$ as in Figure \ref{str}. }
+The other fixed points are the unique singular point and the points corresponding to the midpoints of sides labeled by $a$ and $3$ as in Figure \ref{str}. }

 \exam{ The Veech group $\Gamma(\str)$ is calculated by Schmith\"{u}sen (\cite[Proposition 13]{Schmithusen06}).
 The Veech group $\Gamma(\str)$ is described as

 Set $ T= \left[

 \right] $ and $ R= \left[